-- The charter operator may charge third parties at any rate (in contrast to complex cost sharing allocations in Part 91 leasing structures and limitations on payment amounts that you may receive using the time sharing alternative discussed later in this webinar). - Potential for enhanced liability protection planning by having third party operations conducted by the charter operator. - Stricter operating and safety requirements imposed on charter operator.
+- The charter operator may charge third parties at any rate (in contrast to complex cost sharing allocations in Part 91 leasing structures and limitations on payment amounts in a time sharing arrangement). - Simpler method for allowing larger numbers of third parties to use an aircraft. - Enhanced liability protection planning by having third party operations conducted by the charter operator. - Stricter operating and safety requirements imposed on charter operator.